-This report provides projections for the agricultural sector to 2023.
+This report provides projections for the agricultural sector to 2024.
 Projections cover agricultural commodities, agricultural trade, and aggregate indicators of the sector, such as farm income.
 The projections are based on specific assumptions about macroeconomic conditions, policy, weather, and international developments, with no domestic or external shocks to global agricultural markets.
-The 2008 Farm Act was assumed to be extended and remain in effect through the projection period.
+The Agricultural Act of 2014 is assumed to remain in effect through the projection period.
 The projections are one representative scenario for the agricultural sector for the next decade and reflect a composite of model results and judgment-based analyses.
-The projections in this report were prepared during October through December 2013 and, thus, do not reflect the subsequently enacted Agricultural Act of 2014.
+The projections in this report were prepared during October through December 2014.

-In the near term, the agricultural sector continues to respond to high prices for many farm commodities in recent years.
-Global agricultural production of most major crops remains high, for example, and prices initially fall.
-Following those near-term adjustments, longrun developments for global agriculture reflect steady world economic growth and continued global demand for biofuels.
-Those factors combine to support longer run increases in consumption, trade, and prices of agricultural products.
-Thus, following reductions from 2013 levels through 2016, farm cash receipts and the value of U.S. agricultural exports grow beyond 2016.
-Although farm production expenses also increase beyond 2015, net farm income remains historically high.
+In the near term, the agricultural sector will adjust to lower prices for most farm commodities.
+For crops, production response to lower prices will result in reduced acreage planted.
+In the livestock sector, lower feed costs will provide economic incentives for expansion.
+Longer run developments for global agriculture reflect steady world economic growth and continued global demand for biofuel feedstocks, which combine to support increases in consumption, trade, and prices of agricultural products.
+Thus, following reductions in 2015 and 2016, farm cash receipts grow through the remainder of the projection period.
+Although farm production expenses also increase beyond 2016, net farm income remains above its 2001-10 average.
+Similarly, the value of U.S. agricultural exports falls in 2015 due to lower crop prices, but then rises over the rest of the projection period.